jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Process
 Data Sources Used:

 I first downloaded two compressed csv files from [Inside Airbnb's](insideairbnb.com) most recent up to date information on Airbnb rentals in NY.
 I then used an unzipping tool to convert them into regular csv files.
 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
 The datasets contained useful information on listings, metrics, review data and more.
-I used excel to delete colmuns that will not be used in the analysis and would ease the viewing in SQL.
 After reviewing, I decided to begin the data manipulation process using SQL.

 Data manipulation:

-I initially wanted to clean and manipulate the data using SQL but the file continuosly failed to load and I was unable to figure out the root of the problem.
-I decided to continue this process using Rstudio (Posit Cloud) because it could handle all of the information faster than Excel, and it would help me improve to work on my Rstudio skills.